-Technical SEO & Schema: Making Your Healthcare Site Machine-Readable for AI
+Technical SEO, Schema & the Knowledge Graph: Making Your Healthcare Site Machine-Readable for AI

 From Crawlable to Agent-Ready